-Note: TYPE = RESET-TEMP and RESET-RATIO work only in DAY-SCHEDULE-PD; not DAY-SCHEDULE.
+Note: TYPE = RESET-TEMP and RESET-RATIO work only in DAY-SCHEDULE.
 They replace the original DAY-RESET-SCH command that existed prior to the development of user interfaces.

 RESET-RATIO

 specifies that, rather than a 24-hour profile, that the DAY-SCHEDULE defines a relationship between the outside air temperature and a system control parameter, such as baseboard heating power.
 Refer to the section below on "Reset Schedules" for more information.